Eurovision Song Contest 1967: Location

 Österreichischer Rundfunk (ORF) staged the 1967 contest in Vienna, after winning the for with the song "Merci, Chérie" by Udo Jürgens.
 The venue selected was the Festival Hall of the Hofburg Palace.
 With its 1000 m2 of floor space, the Festival Hall is the largest room in the entire palace complex and was originally built as a throne room, but was never used as such.
 The Hofburg Palace was the principal winter residence of the Habsburg dynasty, rulers of the Austro-Hungarian empire, and it currently serves as the official residence of the President of Austria.

+At early stages of production, the Ronacher was considered as venue for the 1967 contest.

 Participants

 Broadcasters from seventeen countries participated in the 1967 contest.
 Of the eighteen countries that participated in 1966 only was absent.
 Danmarks Radio (DR) chose not to participate this year and left the contest at this point, not to be returning again until 1978.
 The reason was that the new director of the television entertainment department thought that the money could be spent in a better way.